hackerb9/vt340test/charset/README.md

 There are four methods the VT340 can use to go beyond the 7-bit US ASCII character set:

-1. An 8-bit code, such as DEC-MCS or Latin-1.
-The VT340 uses the DEC Multinational Character Set by default.
-Hackerb9 suggests switching that to the newer ISO 8859-1 (Latin-1) in the VT340 Set-Up menu.
+1. An 8-bit code in "GR".
+The VT340 uses DEC-MCS by default, but Hackerb9 suggests changing that to Latin-1 in the VT340 Set-Up.
+   (See below).

 2. Escape sequences (ISO 2022 "shifts") to temporarily change the meaning of characters.
 This will be discussed in greater detail